quat1024/BotaniaTweaks/README.md

   * what are you going to do about it
 * if Extended Crafting is present: four Extended Crafty Crates will be added
   * same thing really
+* enable Garden of Glass water bowls on non-Gog maps

 The following features also exist, using a little ASM hackery: